gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 weren't real.

 Buckle had touched up the dye job every few days on the road.
-I didn't for a moment think that we would run into Oro---emirs aren't in the habit of wandering the kinds of side streets and back alleys that we frequented---but some of his rumormongers might have recognized me if I had come to Coriandel as myself.
+I didn't for a moment think that we would run into Oro—emirs aren't in the habit of wandering the kinds of side streets and back alleys that we frequented—but some of his rumormongers might have recognized me if I had come to Coriandel as myself.
 I didn't want that.
 I didn't want him to have to talk to me just because I was there.
 He could find me easily enough if he ever wanted to.